staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 ## Edit secrets

-You can edit secrets stored in your Postman Vault by adding new secrets, changing a secret's name, making secrets unavailable, or deleting secrets.
+You can edit secrets stored in your Postman Vault by updating secrets or allowed domains, changing a secret's name, making secrets unavailable, or deleting secrets.

 To edit vault secrets, select <img alt="Vault icon" src="https://assets.postman.com/postman-docs/icons/icon-vault.jpg#icon" width="12px"> **Vault** from the Postman footer.
 You can take the following actions: